Find your perfect value college

 Many graduates enjoy a DNP salary that exceeds $100,000 per year, however.
 Health services managers earn a median salary of $99,730 per year—and the highest 10 percent earned over $182,600 in 2020.
 Political scientists—including lobbyists—earn a median of $117,570 per year, and nurse midwives earn a median of $103,770 per year.

 The most common career paths for DNP graduates are nurse practitioner and nurse anesthetist (formerly a master’s level specialty).
 Nurse anesthetists are the most well-paid, with a median salary of $167,950.
 The median salary for nurse practitioners is $107,030.

 MSN to DNP: How Long Will It Take?

 Is an online dnp program for you?
 According to the BSN, the typical DNP program takes 3-6 years to complete, depending on whether the program is full-time or part-time.
-Full-time programs typically take between 2.5 to 3 years, but students who choose an accelerated program can shave some time off their MSN to DNP.
+Full-time online DNP programs typically take between 2.5 to 3 years, but students who choose an accelerated program can shave some time off their MSN to DNP.
 How long?
 As much as 16 months.
 Most accelerated programs in nursing and health sciences take between 20 to 24 months to complete.
 Maryville University, for example, has an online MSN to DNP program that can be completed in 20 months.
 Wilmington University’s accelerated MSN to DNP also takes about 20 months.
 Johns Hopkins University does not offer online programs.

 These time frames assume, of course, that the student has already earned an MSN.
 Most programs require completion of the MSN degree in order to begin the DNP program.
 DNP programs that accept students with bachelor’s degrees take longer to complete.